yachty66/gpu-benchmark/README.md

 - change table name from benchmark to sd - and change in frontend accordingly -
 - change column name in benchmark table and change code in frontend accordingly -
-- make the flag sd15 and not stable diffusion only how it currently is
+- make the flag sd15 and not stable diffusion only how it currently is -
+- check that the llm token streaming works correctly
 - check how max and avg heat is getting meassured
 - check how power watts are getting meassured
 - make sure prints are correct